wink-link/winklink-doc/docs/en/pricing.md

-# WINKLink Price Service
+# WINkLink Price Service

 ## Overview

 It is required that smart contracts frequently echo the token prices in the real world.
 For DeFi in particular, asset prices must be highly aligned with real-world prices, otherwise users and developers may suffer losses caused by arbitrage or attacks on the contract.

-WINKLink's price service focuses on digital currency pairs, providing DApps with accurate and stable price information of real-world digital currencies.
+WINkLink's price service focuses on digital currency pairs, providing DApps with accurate and stable price information of real-world digital currencies.

-The solution provided by WINKLink aggregates price data of multiple WINKLink oracle nodes that leads to a stable price service, which is called the Price Feed Contract.
+The solution provided by WINkLink aggregates price data of multiple WINkLink oracle nodes that leads to a stable price service, which is called the Price Feed Contract.

-We are going to explore how to use and deploy the WINKLink price service contract in the following sections.
+We are going to explore how to use and deploy the WINkLink price service contract in the following sections.

 ## Acquire Latest Prices